Latent space models for grouped multiplex networks: Introduction

-To address this question, we propose a latent space model for a collection of multiplex networks exhibiting group-level latent structures.
+In contrast, here we focus on developing a latent space model specifically for multiplex networks whose layers can be divided into groups.
 It generalizes the previously proposed MultiNeSS model by allowing the latent positions of nodes within each layer to comprise not only a component shared across all networks and an individual component specific only to this layer, but also an additional group component shared by the networks only within its group.
-We develop a computationally efficient fitting procedure for the proposed model, building upon the estimation techniques for MultiNeSS, and establish theoretical guarantees for it under the Gaussian edge-entry model.
-Through simulation studies and applications to real-world data, we show that incorporating the group component significantly improves modeling accuracy.
-Our results highlight the importance of accommodating group-level structure in latent space models and provide a versatile tool for analyzing grouped network data.
+We develop a computationally efficient fitting algorithm for this model, and establish theoretical guarantees under the Gaussian edges model.
+Through simulation studies and applications to real data, we show that incorporating a group component significantly improves modeling accuracy.
+Our results highlight the importance of accounting for group-level structure in latent space models and provide a versatile tool for analyzing grouped network data.

 The rest of this manuscript is organized as follows.
-In Section 2, we formally describe the proposed model and state the identifiability conditions for its parameters.
-In Section 3, we formulate the fitting procedure and propose a cross-validation approach to tuning the algorithm's hyperparameters.
-In Section 4, we establish consistency for the fitting algorithm under the Gaussian edge entry distribution.
-In Section 5, we provide numerical simulations on synthetic data to justify the efficacy of our method, and in Section 6, we apply it to the real-world dataset in \citet{TaoWu2017} and study brain connectivity differences in patients diagnosed with Parkinson's disease.
-Finally, in Section 7, we discuss the future developments of our approach.
+Section \ref{sec:model} presents the model and states the identifiability conditions for its parameters.
+In Section \ref{sec:estimation}, we describe the fitting procedure and propose a cross-validation approach for selecting hyperparameters.
+In Section \ref{sec:theory}, we establish consistency for the fitting algorithm under the Gaussian assumption on edge values.
+In Section \ref{sec:experiments}, we present numerical simulations on synthetic data to illustrate the efficacy of our method, and in Section \ref{sec:real_data}, we apply it to the Parkinson's disease brain connectivity data from \citet{TaoWu2017}.
+Section \ref{sec:discussion} discusses conclusions and future work.